IBM-Bluemix-Docs/certificate-manager/notification-event-types.md

 Newly created notification channels are always created with the latest version release.
 {: tip}

-For more information about the differences between the Slack channel versions, see the following updates.
+For more information about the differences between the channel versions, see the following updates.

 ## Slack channel versions
 {: #slack-channel-versions}